Widdin/DeliBot/README.md

 `python3 -m pip install -r requirements.txt`
 * Setup the database
 `mysql -u root -p < schema.sql`
-* Copy the "config.ini.example" to "config.ini" and fill in the settings `cp config.ini.example config.ini`
+* Copy the "config.ini.example" to "config.ini" and fill in the settings
+`cp config.ini.example config.ini`
+* Start DeliBot with
+`python3 bot.py`

 ## Contribute:
 If you want to contribute with something / contact me, then hit me up on: